Timorasso Grape Variety: Extinction Rebellion

 Guide to Italian White Wine: Read more

 Timorasso is a case in point.
-There was no good reason to rescue this rare grape variety from extinction in the 1980s except because it is a vital part of Piedmont’s viticultural heritage.
+In the 1980s, there was no good reason to rescue this rare grape variety from extinction except because it is a vital part of Piedmont’s viticultural heritage.
 That motivated Walter Massa, a farmer who single-handedly returned Timorasso to greatness.
-Victory has been snatched from the jaws of defeat – a triumph for authenticity over commercialism.
+Victory has been snatched from the jaws of defeat—a triumph for authenticity over commercialism.
 And for the wine lover, there’s another esoteric gem to discover.

 History and viticulture